RoboKamu/TaylorMade/README.md

 The MCU and RPi is placed on a small prototype board, connected with pin headers.
 Each input pin on ADC has a pull down resistor to a ground buss.

-### Responsible

-Hardware schematic and PCB by collaborator: Skuttispower

 ## 3D design